-The Critical Languages Program at Williams contributes to the linguistic and cultural diversity of the curriculum at the College by offering students the possibility of studying important foreign languages relevant to their academic interests but not taught on a regular basis at the college and is designed to complement coursework in other areas.
+The Critical Languages Program at Williams contributes to the linguistic and cultural diversity of the curriculum at the College by offering students the possibility of studying important foreign languages relevant to their academic interests but not taught on a regular basis at the College.
 The Program originated in part from requests by a more diverse student body, faculty’s interests in emerging regional issues, and from the ever-pressing need to respond to the pluralistic realities of today’s world.
 Currently, students can study elementary Hebrew, Hindi, Korean and Swahili in a self-instructional mode under the tutorial supervision of qualified native speakers and in consultation with senior language specialists from other institutions.
 Elementary Portuguese is conducted as a shared course with Vassar College.

-Information and Enrollment Procedures The program can field a limited number of courses per year, and it has offered one–year of elementary Hebrew, Hindi, Korean and Swahili thus far.
+Information and Enrollment Procedures The program can field a limited number of courses per year, and it has offered one–year of elementary Hebrew, Hindi, Korean, Portuguese and Swahili thus far.
 Each may be studied for one year at the elementary level.
 Students work independently with recommended textbooks and audio materials for roughly ten hours per week and attend group review sessions twice weekly with native-speaking tutors.
 Language faculty from other institutions are the course consultants and examiners; they provide the syllabus, recommend the textbooks, and evaluate the students’ progress.

-Students should note that Critical Languages courses are hyphenated, meaning no credit is given for the first semester until the second semester is successfully completed; the courses cannot be taken Pass/Fail.
+Students should note that Critical Languages courses are hyphenated, meaning no credit is given for the first semester until the second semester is successfully completed.
+The courses cannot be taken Pass/Fail.
 It may be taken as a graded fifth course.

 Contact program coordinator, Jane Canova, for more information.